softwarestrategies/code-and-script-snippets/README.md

 ### FindAllValuesInOneArrayThatAreNotInTheOther
 Find all values in one array which are not present in another

+### FindSmallestIntegerTheDoesNotOccur
+(TODO) Given an array A of N integers, returns the smallest positive integer (greater than 0) that does not occur in A.

 ### StringHasAllOfTheLettersInTheAlphabet
 Test whether a string to see if it contains all 26 letters in the alphabet